Here's Our Rant About Rockley Photonics Holdings Limited (RKLY)

-Rockley Photonics Holdings Limited (NYSE:RKLY) went down by -16.00% from its latest closing price compared to the recent 1-year high of $6.84.
-The company’s stock price has collected -25.00% of loss in the last five trading sessions.
+Rockley Photonics Holdings Limited (NYSE:RKLY) went up by 16.11% from its latest closing price compared to the recent 1-year high of $6.25.
+The company’s stock price has collected -0.63% of loss in the last five trading sessions.

 Is It Worth Investing in Rockley Photonics Holdings Limited (NYSE :RKLY) Right Now?